amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

  - ZooKeeper does not store consumer offset from > 0.10

 ## Kafka CLI Commands
 #### 1. Create a Topic<br/>
 DEPRECATED<br/>
 `./kafka-topics --create --topic test-topic --partitions 3 --replication-factor 1 --zookeeper localhost:2181`<br/>

  NEW<br/>
 `./kafka-topics --create --topic test-topic --partitions 3 --replication-factor 1 --bootstrap-server localhost:9092`

 #### 2. List all Topics

 DEPRECATED<br/>
 `./kafka-topics --list --zookeeper localhost:2181`<br/>

 NEW<br/>
 `./kafka-topics --list --bootstrap-server localhost:9092`<br/>

 #### 3. Describe a Topic

 DEPRECATED<br/>
 `./kafka-topics --describe --topic test-topic --zookeeper localhost:2181`<br/>

 NEW<br/>
 `./kafka-topics.sh  --describe --topic test-topic --bootstrap-server localhost:2181`

 #### 4. Delete a Topic

 DEPRECATED<br/>
 `./kafka-topics --delete --topic test-topic --zookeeper localhost:2181`<br/>

 NEW<br/>
 `./kafka-topics --delete --topic test-topic --bootstrap-server localhost:2181`<br/>

 #### 5. Produce to a Topic

 `./kafka-console-producer  --topic test-topic2 --broker-list localhost:9092`<br/>

 #### 6. Consume from a Topic
 `./kafka-console-consumer --topic test-topic --bootstrap-server localhost:9092`

 ### 6. Consume from a Consumer Group from Topic

 `./kafka-console-consumer --topic test-topic --bootstrap-server localhost:9092 --group cg1`

 ### 7. Consume from a Consumer Group from Beginning
 `./kafka-console-consumer --topic test-topic --bootstrap-server localhost:9092 --group cg2 --from-beginning`<br/>

-If we start reading to new consumer group, we should read from the very beginning, and kafka commits the offset.
+If we start reading to new consumer group, we should read from the very beginning, and kafka commits the offset.<br/>
 When it has finished reading from beginning.
 Now if are consumer(s) goes down, and kafka still produces some message<br/>
-It will clear off the backlog message by reading it, and read the ew upcoming messages.
+It will clear off the backlog message by reading it, and read the ew upcoming messages.<br/>

+## Kafka Consumer Group CLI Commands

+#### 1. List all the Consumer Groups<br/>
+`./kakfa-consumer-groups --list --bootstrap-server localhost:9092`

+Note : When we read a message from a topic, it's always read as a part of consumer group. <br/>
+We may not enter a consumer group while reading a topic, but consumer group is always created. <br/>
+When we list all consumer group using the CLI command, we can see some unknown consumer group created by kafka.<br/>

+#### 2. Describe a Specific Consumer Group<br/>
+`./kafka-consumer-groups --describe --group cg1 --bootstrap-server localhost:9092`

+Note : While consumer(s) are actively consuming messages, we can see which consumer are consuming which partition.<br/>
+It also tells us, which consumer are at which IP.<br/>
+While, it's inactive, it displays the lag and the offset of the partition.

 ## Can 1 Consumer Group subscribe to 2 different Topics?
 Yes, this can possibly exists.
 But the message will be again split into the consumer who has subscribed to a specific partition There is no interference.

 ## How to install and run Kafka?
 Apache Kafka also uses zookeeper server for synchronisation service.\
 So we must be sure we have already installed and running zookeeper service before. \
 If you have started the `confluent` Kafka will already be running and using the `zookeeper` which confluent starts.
 Hence, we may want to skip this step as well.

 ## Kafka Config

 ### Idempotence
 `enable.idempotence=true` && `min.insync.replicase=2`
 - Implies `acks=all`, `retries=MAX_INT`, `max.in.flight.requests.per.connection=5`<br/>
 This make sure consumer does not commit the message twice, and maintains key level ordering.